 TXVECTOR parameters

-General

 The parameters in Table 17-1 (TXVECTOR parameters) are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request primitive.

-TXVECTOR LENGTH

 The allowed values for the LENGTH parameter are in the range 1 to 4095.
 This parameter is used to indicate the number of octets in the (#14)PSDU which the MAC is currently requesting the PHY to transmit.
 This value is used by the PHY to determine the number of octet transfers that will occur between the MAC and the PHY after receiving a request to start the transmission.

-TXVECTOR DATARATE

 The DATARATE parameter describes the bit rate at which the PHY shall transmit the PSDU.
 Its value takes any of the rates defined in Table 17-1 (TXVECTOR parameters).
 Data rates of 6, 12, and 24 Mb/s shall be supported for 20 MHz channel spacing, data rates of 3, 6, and 12 Mb/s shall be supported for 10 MHz channel spacing, and data rates of 1.5, 3, and 6 Mb/s shall be supported for 5 MHz channel spacing; other rates may also be supported.

-TXVECTOR SERVICE

 The SERVICE parameter shall be null.

-TXVECTOR TXPWR_LEVEL_INDEX

 The allowed values for the TXPWR_LEVEL_INDEX parameter are in the range 1 to 8.
 This parameter is used to indicate which of the available TxPowerLevel attributes defined in the MIB shall be used for the current transmission.

-TXVECTOR TIME_OF_DEPARTURE_REQUESTED

-The allowed values are false or true.
+The allowed values for the TIME_OF_DEPARTURE_REQUESTED parameter are false or true.
 A parameter value of true indicates that the MAC sublayer is requesting that the PHY entity provides measurement of when the first (#14)PPDU energy is sent by the transmitting port and reporting within the PHY-TXSTART.confirm primitive.
 A parameter value of false indicates that the MAC sublayer is requesting that the PHY entity not provide time of departure measurement nor reporting in the PHY-TXSTART.confirm primitive.

-TXVECTOR CH_BANDWIDTH_IN_NON_HT

 If present, the allowed values for CH_BANDWIDTH_IN_NON_HT are CBW20, CBW40, CBW80, CBW160, and CBW80+80.
 If present, this parameter is used to modify the first 7 bits of the scrambling sequence to indicate the bandwidth of the non-HT duplicate PPDU.

 (…)

-TXVECTOR DYN_BANDWIDTH_IN_NON_HT

 If present, the allowed values for DYN_BANDWIDTH_IN_NON_HT are Static and Dynamic.
 If present, this parameter is used to modify the first 7 bits of the scrambling sequence to indicate if the transmitter is capable of Static or Dynamic bandwidth operation.
 If DYN_BANDWIDTH_IN_NON_HT is present, then CH_BANDWIDTH_IN_NON_HT is also present.

 (…)

-TXVECTOR SCRAMBLER_INITIAL_VALUE(#602)

 If present, SCRAMBLER_INITIAL_VALUE is an integer in the range 1–127 and is used as the first 7 bits of the scrambling sequence (the first 7 bits transmitted in the SERVICE field after scrambling).

 RXVECTOR parameters

-General

 The parameters listed in Table 17-2 (RXVECTOR parameters) are defined as part of the RXVECTOR parameter list in the PHY-RXSTART.indication primitive.

-RXVECTOR LENGTH

 The allowed values for the LENGTH parameter are in the range 1–4095.
 This parameter is used to indicate the value contained in the LENGTH field which the PHY has received in the PHY header.
 The MAC and PHY use this value to determine the number of octet transfers that will occur between the two sublayers during the transfer of the received PSDU.